ganeti/ganeti/man/gnt-instance.rst

-The ``--ignore-consistency`` option will make Ganeti ignore any errors in trying to shutdown the instance on its node; useful if the hypervisor is broken and you want to recuperate the data.
+The ``--ignore-consistency`` option will make Ganeti ignore any errors in trying to shutdown the instance on its node; useful if the hypervisor is broken and you want to recover the data.

 If ``--ignore-ipolicy`` is given any instance policy violations occuring during this operation are ignored.